 What we like: A durable pad for a great price.

-What we don’t: Heavy; cheap and unreliable valve design.
+What we don’t: Heavy; unreliable valve design.

 The Stratosphere's main selling point is its 75-denier material, which makes the pad significantly more hardwearing than most.
 If you're hard on your gear or like to sleep outside of a tent, finding a thicker design like the Rab here is a great idea.
 We also appreciated the Stratosphere's roomy rectangular shape and oversized outer baffles, which kept us centered on the pad (this was especially relieving after sleeping on the Ionosphere 5 the night before, which seemed to want to spit us off with each movement).
-But we were very disappointed with the Stratosphere's valve, which easily popped out of the pad when we removed the pump sack, and the warmth-to-weight ratio is nothing to write home about.
+But we were very disappointed with the Stratosphere's valve, which easily popped out of the pad when we removed the pump sack.
+The warmth-to-weight ratio is nothing to write home about, either.
 Added up, we see a lot of room for improvement in Rab’s offerings, but if you want a pad to use and abuse and don’t mind schlepping the added ounces, the Stratosphere 4 will get the job done.

 See the Rab Stratosphere 4

-12. Therm-a-Rest Z Lite SOL ($58)
+12. Therm-a-Rest Z Lite Sol ($58)

 Therm-a-Rest Z-Lite SOL backpacking sleeping padCategory: Closed-cell foam